Transport in Dublin: Dún Laoghaire

 Dún Laoghaire harbour is situated about 13.6 km from Dublin city centre.
 It is easily accessible by road, rail and bus.
 Three Dublin Bus routes serve the harbour.
 The DART rail system serves Dún Laoghaire harbour from both Malahide and Howth in the north which en route to Dún Laoghaire goes straight the city centre.
 It is also served from Greystones in the south.

 Air transport

-Both domestic and international air traffic in Dublin is served by Dublin Airport which is located 10 km north of Dublin city centre in Collinstown and is accessible by car or bus.
-It is the busiest airport by far in Ireland with 32.9 million passengers in 2019, making it the 12th busiest airport in Europe with flights to other airports in Ireland, Europe, North America, Africa and the Middle East.
-The Dublin - London flight route (London city, Gatwick, Heathrow, Luton and Stansted is the single biggest city-city route in all of Europe and the 2nd biggest route in the world.
-The route from London Heathrow to Dublin Airport is the 10th busiest route in Europe.
+Both domestic and international air traffic in Dublin are served by Dublin Airport, which is located 10 km north of Dublin city centre in Collinstown and is accessible by car or bus.
+It is the busiest airport in Ireland by far, with 32.9 million passengers in 2019, making it the 12th busiest airport in Europe.
+There are flights to other airports in Ireland, Europe, North America, Africa and the Middle East.
+The Dublin–London flight route (to London City, Gatwick, Heathrow, Luton and Stansted) is the single biggest city-city route in all of Europe and the 2nd biggest route in the world.
+The route between London Heathrow and Dublin Airport alone is the 10th busiest route in Europe.

+Appraisal

+In May 2023, Dublin was ranked the worst for public transport among 30 European capital cities by environmental campaign group Greenpeace, in a study based on affordability and simplicity for users in purchasing tickets.